 The headline seems disappointing.
 The Elder Scrolls 6, I would understand.
 But Starfield?
 Is that serious?

 Bethesda has said The Elder Scrolls 6 and Starfield won’t be shown during its E3 2019 presentation this year.
+But ESO Gold is available on all servers.

 The company is currently celebrating the 25th anniversary of The Elder Scrolls, but sad to say, it doesn’t look like we’re gonna see the sixth entry in our near future.